ak-uow/dissertation-write-up/chapters/06-discussion.md

 > I think there needs to be an option for people to take their drink and go rather than engage in the technology.
 The technology might be welcomed by some people but not everyone wants to go through this especially giving their email address.

-The quotes above are taken directly from partipant feedback.
-These citations reflect concerns that were not exclusive to the invidiuals but also expressed in other words by other testers.
+The quotes above are taken directly from participant feedback.
+These citations reflect concerns that were not exclusive to the individuals but also expressed in other words by other testers.
-It is clear that there will be some resistance to this form of advertising, not least because people are becoming more aware of how valuable their personal informationis and that they would rather maintain a higher level of privacy that has previously been the norm.
+It is clear that there will be some resistance to this form of advertising, not least because people are becoming more aware of how valuable their personal information is and that they would rather maintain a higher level of privacy that has previously been the norm.
-This attitude is not shared across all ages though, and younger age groups were less likely to voice this sort of concenr, especially if the interaction was swift.
+This attitude is not shared across all ages though, and younger age groups were less likely to voice this sort of concern, especially if the interaction was swift.
-Sharing one's relationship with a brand also seems to perceived in a poor light in a generaly sense and especially if there is no obviousl incentive for doing so.
+Sharing one's relationship with a brand also seems to perceived in a poor light in a general sense and especially if there is no obvious incentive for doing so.
 Additionally, the reward for engaging with the experience needs to be as clear as possible in order to deliver a positive feedback loop.
-If users are not given a concrete idea of what they have to gain, they are far less likely to take part and consequently, even less likely to propogate the idea.
+If users are not given a concrete idea of what they have to gain, they are far less likely to take part and consequently, even less likely to propagate the idea.

 ## Scope for Improvement